otabart/0xcell/README.md

 # 0xCell 🧬

-A cross-chain Game of Life powered by Circle's CCTP, where proof-of-work mining generates unique cellular automata patterns.
+A cross-chain Game of Life powered by Circle's CCTP.
+Mine unique cellular patterns through proof-of-work simulation, bringing Ethereum games to Solana users and beyond.

+> **Beyond Payments**: Circle's CCTP isn't just a payment protocol - it's a powerful primitive for building any cross-chain application or game.

 ## 🎮 What is 0xCell?